 Remember bath night?
 Squirting water into your sibling's face with the hose from the rubber contraption hanging from the showerhead.
 Your Mother would walk in and scream while you wondered why your kid brother's breath now smelled like a dead goldfish left in vinegar.
 It's all so different today, where children now demand their privacy.

-Unlike today where children now demand their privacy, and things that are private now come in small cardboard boxes.
-Speaking feminine products, remember when Kotex was as big as a twin size mattress?
-But in hindsight so were the bloomers they were attached to.
-As for the bloomers no one wears them anymore, but when did it become ok to be 250 pounds overweight and have your thong clearly showing with two ass cheeks holding the material as though it also has the Kung Foo grip.
-Speaking of bigger, let's not forget the hairdo's either as we have all seen pictures of Moms beehive, and some of you reading this won't admit to it, but actually wore one.
-But when did weaves behaving badly become ok?
-Or were we not supposed to notice you left the house with a bob, then came home looking like Rapunzel after being caught in an electrical storm?
+Remember when Kotex was as big as a twin size mattress?
+So were the bloomers they were attached to.
+As for bloomers, no one wears them anymore; but when did it become ok to be two hundred and fifty pounds overweight and have your thong clearly showing, with two ass cheeks holding the material in a kung fu grip.
+Speaking of bigger, let's not forget the hairdos either.
+We have all seen pictures of Mom's beehive, and - some of you reading this won't admit to it - actually worn one.
+When did bad weaves become ok?
+Or were we not supposed to notice you left the house with a bob and came home looking like Rapunzel after she got caught in an electrical storm?
 Remember old cars?
-Shiny chrome and classic lines they were built like tanks, but I also vividly remember there was no A.C. in a lot of them.
-So on a hot day you could lose the top three layers of skin from your back, or legs if you had shorts on getting out of one.
-So next time someone tells you how great the old days were, just remember bath night before you answer them.. :)
+They were built like tanks with shiny chrome and classic lines.
+I also vividly remember there was no A.C. in a lot of them.
+On a hot day, you could lose the top three layers of skin from your back or legs if you had shorts on getting out of one.
+So next time someone tells you how great the old days were, remember bath night before you answer them.